hopsoft/turbo_boost-streams/README.md

 like [CableReady](https://github.com/stimulusreflex/cable_ready)
 and [StimulusReflex](https://github.com/stimulusreflex/stimulus_reflex).

-Restrict your direct application uses to DOM manipulations that fall outside the purview of [Turbo's official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions)...
+Restrict your direct application usage to DOM manipulations that fall outside the purview of [Turbo's official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions)...
-*and for Pete's sake, don't overdo it and find yourself in spaghetti code reminicent of the jQuery days.*
+*and for Pete's sake, don't overdo it and find yourself maintaining spaghetti code reminicent of the jQuery days.*

 ## Sponsor